List of FIBA Intercontinental Cup participants: Asia

+Oceania (NBL)

 List of participating clubs of the FIBA Intercontinental Cup

 The following is a list of clubs that have played in or qualified for the FIBA Intercontinental Cup.
 Editions in bold indicate competitions won.
 Rows can be adjusted to national league, total number of participations by national league or club and years played.

 Real Madrid have contested the Intercontinental Cup twelve times, a record.
-The United States hold the record for the nation with the most different teams, with 19 teams having played in the competition.
+The United States hold the record for the nation with the most different teams, with 21 teams having played in the competition.